brutella/gouvr/Readme.md

 # GOUVR

-This project provides a boilerplate to read data from the data bus of device manufactured by TA (Technische Alternative)
+This project provides a boilerplate to read data from the data bus from devices manufactured by TA (Technische Alternative)

 - UVR 31
 - UVR 42